chaoran-cai/CCR-JHX-25/README.md

 Before using File "fig2.cpp", please first use File "DAER network2.cpp" to create the required network.

 The directive #include "big.c" incorporates a source file that implements random number generation functions.
 This file may be replaced by the user with an alternative implementation, assuming the necessary function signatures are preserved.

+File "DAER2_r_0.010_n_10.000.net" is cited in the paper and used as an illustrative example for statistical analysis.